-- Perimenopause (meaning ‘around menopause’) or the ‘menopause transition' is the years before the final menstrual period.
-During this time, oestrogen levels vary, which may cause hot flushes, changes in the frequency and heaviness of menstrual periods, vaginal dryness, mood changes and sleeping problems.
+- The menopause transition (also called perimenopause).
+These are the years leading up to the final menstrual period and the year after the final menstrual period.
+During this time, changes in your hormones may lead to symptoms such as hot flushes and changes in menstrual bleeding patterns.
+Night sweats (hot flushes occurring at night) can cause sleep disturbances and affect your mood and concentration during the day.
 Some women are still able to conceive during the menopause transition so you should continue to use contraception until at least twelve months after your final period if you don’t wish to become pregnant.

-- Natural menopause is the spontaneous, permanent stop to menstruation, not caused by any medical treatment or surgery.
-It is confirmed by twelve consecutive months after your final period.
+- Natural menopause is the spontaneous, permanent end to menstrual periods that is not caused by medical treatment or surgery.
+It is confirmed by twelve consecutive months of no menstrual bleeding.

 Factors that may affect your experience of menopause

-Early menopause is particularly difficult for women who have not yet started or completed their families because of the low chance of achieving pregnancy.
-There may be still options for parenting, and these can be discussed with a fertility specialist.
+Early menopause is particularly difficult for women who have not yet started or completed their families.

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.